 The Parks Department provides recreational facilities for the residents of Moffat County and visitors.

-Loudy-Simpson Park facilities include a four-field softball complex with concession area, ice arena, soccer fields, mud pits, 8 pit horseshoe area, 9-hole Frisbee golf course, community picnic shelters, picnic area with playground equipment, hiking trails, canoe launch area (includes 3 tent camping spots), and lakefront with handicapped access dock and fishing area.
+Loudy-Simpson Park facilities include a four-field softball complex with concession area, ice arena, soccer fields, mud pits, 8 pit horseshoe area, 9-hole Frisbee golf course, community picnic shelters, picnic area with new playground equipment beginning Spring of 2015, hiking trails, canoe launch area (includes 3 tent camping spots), and lakefront with handicapped access dock and fishing area.
 Major events include softball tournaments, hockey tournaments, company picnics, and other events.
 Regular events include softball and soccer games.

 Sherman Youth Camp facilities include a 40' x 60' building with kitchen facilities, a fireplace, and electrical generator; a 14' x 24' 2-person cabin; (5) campspots with picnic tables, grill/firepit, and water spigot; (4) outhouses; playground, ball field, volleyball and basketball facilities.

 The Planning Department provides assistance with applications for major/minor subdivisions, exemptions, conditional use permits, replats,, zone variances, zone changes, and road vacations.
 The Planning Department also provides services for zoning and assigns mailing addresses on State Highways and private roads.

 Moffat County Road & Bridge maintains road surfaces, asphalt and gravel; maintains bridges; plows snow on County roads and County facilities; provides manpower and equipment for wildfire and other emergencies; applies dust suppressants; maintains County equipment and vehicles; reconstructs roads; and crushes gravel for maintenance of roads.